Man hopes to find sentimental $50 bill he didn't want to spend

 What also makes DuBray's particular bill special is the one-of-a-kind "Nanny" and "Papa" signature located on the upper-left corner on the back of the note.

-DuBray posted to Facebook in hopes of being reunited with the bill.
+DuBray says he became emotional when he realized he'd have to part with it, so he posted to Facebook in hopes of being reunited with the bill.
 He says he'll gladly trade $50 with interest for anyone who may wind up with it.

 More News